-Brief Winter Storm Brings Rain, Snow to Southern California
+Winter Storm Brings Rain, Snow to Southern California; SR-2 Closed West of Wrightwood

 Snow levels fell to the 3,400-foot mark, prompting California Highway Patrol escorts through the Grapevine.
 The 5 Freeway was never closed, however.

+Caltrans closed State Route 2 from Highway 39 to Grassy Hollow Campground west of the Mountain High ski area in Wrightwood Friday morning.

+The resort is open and can be accessed from the east by taking the 138 Freeway to the 2.

-Drivers planning to travel in the mountains were reminded to carry chains with them.
+Drivers planning to travel in the mountains are reminded to carry chains with them.

 Gusty winds and cold temperatures are expected to linger as the weather system moves to the east.